 Physical Exam

-During the initial physical exam, the veterinarian will look for signs of blood loss (such as pale gums and changes in heart rate), difficulty breathing, muffled heart/lung sounds, abdominal pain, a palpable mass, and/or abdominal fluid.
+During the initial physical exam, your veterinarian will look for signs of blood loss (such as pale gums and changes in heart rate), difficulty breathing, muffled heart/lung sounds, abdominal pain, a mass they can feel with their hands (palpate), and/or abdominal fluid.

 Blood Work